gvieralopez/homedumper/README.md

 Make sure to mimic the one in this repo, paying attention to the following:

 1. Place your cursor over `Newest 30` button before start recording.
-2. Delete any parts of the video from the beginin and the end, that do not contain the information of the boxes you want to process
+2. Delete any parts of the video from the begining and the end, that do not contain the information of the boxes you want to process

 The following step will assume we are using the video from `data/myhome.mp4`,